IBM-Bluemix-Docs/voice-agent/managing.md

 * **Service orchestration engine**: Connect to a {{site.data.keyword.conversationshort}} workspace or {{site.data.keyword.virtualagentshort}} through a [service orchestration engine (SOE)](about.html#arch-soe).
 An SOE intercepts messages to and from the service so that you can modify them by using third-party APIs.

   In the **URL** field, enter the full URL to your SOE workspace, such as `https://iva-soesample.myorg.net/SOE/myWorkspace`.
 If your SOE requires authentication (recommended), enter the user name and password in the respective fields.

+  **Important**: For data security, make sure that you use a secure URL for your SOE workspace, by using `https:` instead of `http:`, and require authentication.
+See [Information security and data privacy](infosec.html) to learn more about security considerations.

 * **Watson {{site.data.keyword.virtualagentshort}}**: Connect to a {{site.data.keyword.virtualagentshort}} chatbot instead of a {{site.data.keyword.conversationshort}} workspace. [{{site.data.keyword.virtualagentshort}}](../virtual-agent/getting-started.html#getting-started) is built on the {{site.data.keyword.conversationshort}} service, but it provides pre-trained capabilities so you can get started with zero machine-learning experience.